 Possibly Effective for

-- Indigestion.
+- Indigestion (dyspepsia).
 Research shows that taking artichoke extract by mouth can reduce symptoms of indigestion such as nausea, vomiting, flatulence, and stomach pain.
 Improvement seems to occur after 2 to 8 weeks of treatment.

 Possibly Ineffective for

-- Alcohol-induced hangover.
+- Hangover.
 Research shows that taking artichoke extract by mouth does not prevent a hangover after drinking alcohol.

 Insufficient Evidence for

 - Swelling (inflammation) of the liver caused by the hepatitis C virus (hepatitis C).
 Some early research shows that taking artichoke extract by mouth for 12 weeks improves liver health in people with hepatitis C. But not all research agrees.

 - High blood pressure.
 Early research shows that taking concentrated artichoke juice in capsule form for 12 weeks slightly lowers blood pressure in people with high blood pressure.
 But other early research shows that taking artichoke leaf powder for 8 weeks does not lower blood pressure in people with high blood pressure.

 - A long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS).
 Early research shows that taking artichoke extract by mouth can reduce symptoms of IBS such as stomach pain, cramping, bloating, gas, constipation, and heartburn.